 - In 2026, social media ads rank as the third most important source of brand awareness globally, after search and TV ads.
 They are especially influential among younger demographics.
 (We Are Social)

 - YouTube reaches the widest age range, with strong penetration across the 18–44 segment, which makes it effective for digital marketing campaigns focused on both brand awareness and consideration.
-(Datareportal)
+(DataReportal)

 - Hootsuite social media marketing statistics show that average engagement rates on social media range from 1.4% to 2.8%, depending on the platform.
 (Hootsuite)